Lasting power of attorney (LPA) enables another person to look after your affairs, either immediately, or, if you lack mental capacity in the future.

 Deputyship

 Sometimes people become unable to make some informed decisions (where they lack mental capacity).
-They could have dementia, a learning disability or mental health issues, and need help to make decisions about their health and welfare or property and finance.
+They could have had a serious brain injury or illness, or severe learning disabilities or dementia, and need help to make decisions about their health and welfare or property and finance.

-There are mechanisms for challenging the application for Deputyship and you may need to take additional advice.
+There are mechanisms for challenging the application for Deputyship and you may need to seek independent legal advice.
+You can find groups and organisation who may help with this on our Find help to make important decisions directory.

 When someone's freedom is restricted